Community gardening in the United States: California

 In San Francisco, community gardens are available through various public and private entities.
 Most community gardens in San Francisco are available through its Recreation and Park Department, which manages over 35 community gardens on city property.
 These are allotment gardens whereby individuals or groups volunteer to be assigned garden plots.
 Garden members within their respective gardens democratically organize themselves to set bylaws that are consistent with city policy.
 These gardeners often self-impose garden dues as a membership requirement to cover common expenses.
 To standardize the development and management of its community gardens, the Recreation and Park Commission adopted its Community Garden Policy in 2006.

 Though not plot-based, the city's Department of Public Works supports communal-style gardening on city property whereby community groups participate in the development and maintenance of public gardens.
 No one person is responsible for any portion of the site.
 One group, the Quesada Gardens Initiative, a community-based and resident-led volunteer group in an underserved neighborhood called Bayview Hunters Point, has created an enclosed food-producing garden on city-owned land, as well as developed many residential urban farms around privately owned homes.

 All of the community gardens of San Francisco are listed on the San Francisco Garden Resource Organization web site with detailed directions and garden pictures of some of the gardens.

+On the East side of the Bay, urban agriculture has become prominent in addressing food insecurity and accessibility to agricultural education.
+School programs, community farms, and more make up over 120 urban farms across East Bay cities.
+The City of Oakland has progressively invested in community gardens by revising zoning and land use policies to allow easier establishment of community farms.
+In addition to support from the City, universities also partner with community organizations (e.g. University of California, Berkeley, Gill Tract Community Farm).